daisy951111/SCED_PSH/README.md

 ---

-## 📌 Overview
+- ## 📌 Overview

 The repository contains code for:

-- Variable selection using the SCED penalty
-- Parameter estimation under the PSH model
+- Simultaneous variable selection and parameter estimation under the PSH model using the SCED penalty
-- Tuning parameter selection
+- Tuning parameter selection (e.g., EBIC-based selection)
-- Simulation studies
+- Monte Carlo simulation studies for performance evaluation
-- Real data analysis
+- Real data analysis for empirical validation
 - Extension to high-dimensional settings via coordinate descent
+- Computational efficiency analysis

+These components collectively reproduce the simulation studies and real data analyses presented in the manuscript.

 ---